-- 12.1.1 The Member must consider the level and the implications of the uncertainty related to the assessment of possible future claims cost outcomes and any potential future deviations they may cause to the results obtained. - 12.1.2 The Member must describe, gualitatively, the main sources of uncertainty in the valuation and communicate the consequences of that uncertainty in the Actuarial Report. - 12.1.3 To assist in quantitatively describing these sources of uncertainty, the Member must, as appropriate, use sensitivity analyses and/or scenario analyses and/or descriptive statistics (such as the estimated standard deviation of any assumed probability distribution of claim cost outcomes). - 12.1.4 The Member must document the key risks and uncertainties identified during the valuation.
+- 12.1.1 The Member must consider the level and the implications of the uncertainty related to the assessment of possible future claims cost outcomes and any potential future deviations they may cause to the results obtained. - 12.1.2 The Member must describe, qualitatively, the main sources of uncertainty in the valuation and communicate the consequences of that uncertainty in the Report. - 12.1.3 For APRA-regulated Entities, the Member must document and explanation explained his or her assessment of the uncertainty in each of the gross and net Central Estimates of both the OCL and FCL. - 12.1.4 To assist in quantitatively describing these sources of uncertainty, the Member must, if reasonably practical and as appropriate, use sensitivity analyses and/or scenario analyses and/or descriptive statistics (such as the estimated standard deviation of any assumed probability distribution of claim cost outcomes).